 - Click Update.
 The update will take a few minutes.
 Click Close when it is complete.

 Consignor depends on a number of webservices and requires that you move the installation ID to work properly.

 - Go to Tools > Advanced > Move installation.

 - Move Installation is password protected for security reasons.
 Contact Consignor Customer Service for help to enter the control code.
 (Entering the Password Safezone inside Consignor is always the customer's own responsibility!).

 - Choose the second option and enter the name of your old computer and click Move.

-- When you see the message below, your Installation ID has been moved and you'll need to restart Consignor.
+- When you see the message below, your Installation has been moved and you will need to restart Consignor.
 We also recommend restarting Windows at this point.